motoishmz/RAM_CodeSnippets/readme.md

 # Online help desk for RAMCAMP2017

-clone this repo in {OFRoot}/RamDanceToolkit/apps
+clone this repo into {OFRoot}/RamDanceToolkit/apps